alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 quantified expression.
-Accordingly, in an argumentative context, a proponent is not entitled to the thesis that, say, *Vampires exist*, by the opponent's concession that *Nosferatu* is such a creature\"[Rahman].
-In a similar way, saying "Bob is Alice's father\" does not necessarily entail that both characters actually exist.
+Accordingly, in an argumentative context, a proponent is not entitled to the thesis that, say, *Vampires exist*, by the opponent's concession that *Nosferatu* is such a creature"[Rahman].
+In a similar way, saying "Bob is Alice's father" does not necessarily entail that both characters actually exist.
 It only talks about their relation, or properties.\
 \